 Sep9

-Matthew 15:1-2…Working
+Matthew 15:1-2…Ready

-“Warns against judging another’s religious traditions and practices just because they don’t do it as we do it.” ⇒ Sometimes we think people who worship differently can’t be real Christians or as spiritual as we are.
+“Warns against judging another’s religious practices just because they don’t do it as we do it.” ⇒ Sometimes we think people who worship differently can’t be real Christians or they’re not as spiritual as we are.
 How that looks like today is things like; “You can’t be a Christian if you don’t attend church regularly.”
 “You can’t be a Christian if you don’t obey the Sabbath”.
 “You can’t be a Christian if you drink alcohol”.
 “You can’t be a Christian and wear all that makeup and jewelry.”
 “You can’t be a Christian if you don’t take communion.”
 “You can’t be a Christian and still send your kids to public school”.
 “You can’t be a Christian and still vote for Trump.”
 You can’t be a Christian and……………)

-Warns against trying to win God’s favor and acceptance by how religiously devout and holy we are. ⇒ This is not saying wanting to obey God or living a life that is striving to peruse holiness is wrong.
-Putting forth effort in the Christian life and striving to live a life of self-discipline in accordance with the scriptures is not wrong.
-The bible’s teachings and instructions is to be believed and obeyed by God’s people.
-In fact every true Christian is devout; you cannot halfheartedly serve or live for Jesus while living for something else.
-But when we try to gain God’s favor or earn Salvation and justification before God, then it is wrong.-(Gal.
+“Warns against trying to win God’s favor and acceptance through performance and rule-keeping. ⇒ This is not saying wanting to live a life that is pleasing and obedient to God is wrong Putting forth effort in the Christian life and striving to live a life of self-discipline in accordance with the scriptures is not wrong.
+The bible’s teachings and instructions is to be followed and obeyed by God’s people.
+In fact every true Christian should be devout; You cannot halfheartedly serve or live for Jesus while living for something else.
+But when we try to earn Salvation and justification before God, then it is wrong.-(Gal.
 2:16-20) Outward demonstrations of piety prompted by pride or selfishness, or adding rules to the Bible and claiming they are what God requires, are not a result of being devout to God.
 Rather, such things result from devotedness to self and self-righteousness.
-God wants devout followers—those who truly seek Him and follow Him—not religious followers who trust in their own strength, rules, or traditions in an attempt to earn God’s pleasure.
+God wants devout followers—those who truly obey Him and follow Him—not religious followers who trust in their own strength, rules, or traditions in an attempt to earn God’s pleasure.
 Being religiously devout and holy is not all bad, it signifies a deep commitment to one’s faith and ethical principles, often associated with positive qualities like compassion, kindness, and a strong moral compass.
 However, the potential negative aspects could arise if this devotion leads to extreme behaviors like intolerance, judgment of others, or neglecting other important areas of life.

-“Church Traditions are not inherently a bad thing, some can be very healthy in creating stability, unity, and purpose.
-But it’s when those traditions become rigid to God’s leading, or undermines God’s Word then they become evil” ⇒ We should follow customs and traditions, so far as they are helpful.
+“Church Traditions are not inherently a bad thing, some can be very healthy in creating stability, unity, and purpose.” ⇒ But it’s when those traditions become rigid to God’s leading, or undermines God’s Word then they become evil.
+We should follow customs and traditions, so far as they are helpful.
 But they should not be a litmus test of faithfulness.
 When traditions begin to dictate your actions above the commands of scripture, then you have become a Pharisee.
 When we let our new carpet keep us from having a real children’s ministry, lest they spill something on it, then we have become Pharisees.
 When we cannot budge on our location of a bible study, because it is not church unless it is at the building, then we have become Pharisees.
 When we shun people who visit our fellowship, because they are not dressed appropriately (or are the wrong color), we have become Pharisees.
 And those are the easy ones to see.

 More Notes & Applications